idiap/zentas/README.md

 pyzentas.pyzentas?
 ```

 At the bottom of the function string are example uses.
-More examples are in python/examples.py
+More examples using pyzentas are in python/examples.py

-Doesn't work or missing a feature?
+Doesn't work, or missing a feature?
 -------------------------------------------
 Please raise an issue in the zentas repository